Cure for sore throat in Bangalore

 more comfortable with the following remedies:

-- Use a steamer or humidifier in bedroom.
+- Use a steamer or humidifier in the bedroom.

 - Gargle with warm salt water several times daily: ¼ tsp.